Priestly breastplate: The jewels

 There was also a different order for the names inscribed on the two "onyx" stones on the High Priest's shoulders.
 One opinion suggests that the names of the twelve tribes were arranged in groups after their mothers: Leah's six sons aligned one after the other on one stone, with Judah heading this list, followed by Rachel's sons with the names of the concubines' sons interposed between the two sons of Rachel.

 Unfortunately, the meanings of the Hebrew names for the minerals, given by the Masoretic Text, are obscure and historically subjected to dispute.
 Several recent studies have developed a scientific methodology for identifying the jewels of the breastplate.
 Harrell, Hoffmeier & Williams (2017) compared the Hebrew gemstones with attested gemstones from Ancient Egypt.
-Ayil (2024) compared the Hebrew names with names of gemstones from across the Ancient Near East, claiming to have identified 11 out of twelve with a high degree of certainty.
+Ayil (2024) compared the Hebrew names with names of gemstones from across the Ancient Near East, claiming to have identified 11 out of 12 with a high degree of certainty, the exception being 'yahalom'.

 Though the Greek names for them in the Septuagint are more apparent, some scholars believe that they cannot be wholly relied on for this matter because the Septuagint's translations are contradictory.
 Several Greek names for various gems have changed meaning between the classical era and modern times.
 Classical rabbinical literature argues that the names were inscribed using shamir because neither chisels nor paint nor ink were allowed to mark them out, whereas a more naturalistic approach suggests that the jewels must have had comparatively low hardness to be engraved upon.
 Therefore, this gives an additional clue as to the identity of the minerals.

 Explanations of the symbolic meaning of the jewels generated a great deal of both Jewish and Christian writing and were a staple component of the tradition of lapidaries or books on gemology.